 Drink Two Litres of Water a Day

 Staying hydrated is extremely important.
-In fact, one of my February goals is to drink two litres of water a day.
 To make sure this happens I always carry a bottle of water in my bag and keep my water bottle* at my desk at all times.
 Staying hydrated has countless health benefits, such as helping with weight loss, prevents headaches, fights infections and clears your skin.
 We’re constantly losing water so staying hydrated will boost your energy in the same way that not enough water will make your brain slow down.

 Use Your Lunch to be Active

 Now I’m not saying that you must go for a run or go to the gym during your lunch break, unless you have time of course.
 Instead use your lunch to go for a walk outside, get some fresh air and simply step out of the office and away from your desk.
 You will come back feeling refreshed, focused and will have a clearer mind.
 Your mind and body will always be thankful for the light exercise!

 There’s a reason why we sleep everyday, because our bodies need to rest!
 A good nights sleep will allow you to feel energetic, happier, motivated and focused.
 Those few extra hours of sleep will also stop you from overeating throughout the day and prevent you from feeling drained and agitated.
 It’s also important to make sure you’re not oversleeping as this can mess up your sleeping cycle, leaving you feeling just as sluggish and drowsy!
 The amount of sleep you need can depend on your age, but the average is eight hours.

 I’ll admit that I look at my phone a lot!
 I then use the computer all day at work followed by blogging on the laptop during my free time.
 So I like to make sure I go offline for at least an hour before bed.
 I choose this time because I find it relaxing and easier to sleep when I have switched off an hour or so before going to sleep.
 I use this time to read, put relaxing music and to simply relax.